Section 1

 TL;DRA go-to-market strategy is the plan for reaching, winning and retaining customers profitably and repeatably, connecting product, pricing, positioning, channel mix, sales motion and marketing motion into a single commercial model.

 GTM strategy answers four questions.
 Who the customer is.
 What value they receive.
 How the company reaches and converts them.
 How the unit economics work.
 A complete GTM defines segment priority, route to market, sales team design and the marketing motion that supports each stage of the customer journey.
+It also defines what success looks like at each stage.

 GTM strategy is broader than marketing strategy or sales strategy.
 It is the shape of the revenue engine.
 The discipline matters most at inflection points.
 A new product.
 A new segment.
 A new region.
 A shift from founder-led selling to a repeatable commercial motion.
+Without it, teams default to channel-level activity.
+Marketing runs campaigns.
+Sales runs plays.
+Nobody can say where growth is actually meant to come from.

 What is brand to revenue?